helenawsu/blog/src/data/blog/cv-proj4.md

   </div>

 ## Coloring
-Two methods of coloring is explored.
-One is direct vertex look up, the second is volrend.
-Given the mesh data and the 3d color grid from the previous pass, the color of the vertexcan be picked by looking up the nearest neighbor's color in the color grid.
-Volrend involes querying the model again with the full volrend pass with vertex as the ray origin towards the object center.
-The second method is much slower.
-Volrend is more accurate but much slower than direct look up.
-Neither is accurate because the view direction is approximated.
+Two methods for coloring the mesh were explored.
+The first is direct vertex lookup, and the second is volumetric rendering (volrend).
+The color of each face is calculated by averaging the colors of its three vertices.

+In the direct lookup method, given the mesh and the 3D color grid generated in the previous step, the color of each vertex is assigned by finding the nearest neighbor in the color grid.

+The volrend method, on the other hand, involves querying the model again: each vertex is treated as a ray origin pointing toward the object center, and the full volumetric rendering pass is performed.
+This method is more accurate but significantly slower than direct lookup.

+Note that neither method is perfectly accurate, since the view direction is only approximated.

   <div style=" display: flex; gap: 1rem; justify-content: center;">
     <figure style="width: 50%;margin-top: 0.5rem; margin-bottom:0rem">